 Donovan Bar, Mayfair

 What: Donovan Bar, located within Brown’s Hotel in Mayfair, exudes a sophisticated and intimate atmosphere, with dim lighting, plush velvet seating, and walls adorned with iconic photographs by its namesake Terence Donovan.
-The bar’s creative direction is led by renowned cocktail maestro Salvatore Calabrese, with director of mixology Federico Pavan and a skilled team executing inventive menus inspired by the hotel’s storied past.
-Drinks might include a ‘Peter Punch’ with tequila, mescal, dragon fruit and guava, or a ‘Whizzpop’ creation with Tanqueray No.10, amaro, acqua bianca, and raspberry.
-If you can, try and bag a seat in the bar’s ‘Naughty Corner’.
+The bar’s creative direction is led by renowned cocktail maestro Salvatore Calabrese, with director of mixology Federico Pavan and a skilled team executing inventive menus like the 'Our Way', celebrating the bar's identity.
+Drinks might include a ‘Be(e) Champagne’, which offers a floral, honey-spiked take on the classic or the ‘Pupetto Nacional’, complete with a twist on the Cuban version.
+Top tip: if you can, try to bag a seat in the bar’s ‘Naughty Corner’.

 Hotel: Brown’s Hotel